 I began teaching classes in traditional yoga spaces but noticed a lack of diversity and accessibility in most yoga studios and class offerings, especially for students in marginalized communities, including my own, the LGBTQIA+ community.

-I opened The Bee's Knees Yoga Studio because I wanted to bring more diversity to yoga spaces and create a space that was welcoming and inclusive.
+I decided to open The Bee's Knees Yoga Studio because I wanted to bring more diversity to yoga spaces and create a space that was welcoming and inclusive.
 I wanted to make yoga more accessible to all students, regardless of ability or background.
 I believe every individual is unique and teaching yoga should be a collaborative, creative process between teacher and student.
 When I am not at the studio, I am at home with my wife, Angel, our son, Jackson, and 3 goofy rescue pups.

 I spent the majority of the first yoga class I ever attended in tears.
 Thankfully the lighting was low.
 The tears were because that mean girl in my head was berating me with one insulting thought after another.
 I'm still not entirely sure why I went back but I'm very glad I did.
 At some point I found that during my yoga practice I had th